OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ## Final patches

-After all source taxonomies are aligned and merged, we apply general ad hoc additions and patches to the workspace, in a manner similar to that employed with the source taxonomies.
-Patches are represented in three formats; an early patch system used hand-written tabular files, additions via the user interface use a machine-processed JSON format, and most other patches are written as simple Python statements.
+After all source taxonomies are aligned and merged, we apply general _ad hoc_ additions and patches to the workspace, in a manner similar to that employed with the source taxonomies.
+Patches are represented in three formats.
+An early patch system used hand-written tabular files, additions via the user interface use a machine-processed JSON format, and most other patches are written as simple Python statements.
 There are 106 additions in JSON form, 97 additions and patches in tabular form, and approximately 121 in Python form.

 <!--
-[JAR: get numbers from v3.0 when final;
+[JAR: get numbers from 3.0 when final;
 `grep "^[a-z]" ../../feed/ott/edits/*.tsv | wc` = 97
 `cat amendments/*.json | grep original_label | wc` = 106
 `python util/count_patches.py amendments.py` = 121 ]